top of page

 Cancelations, Rescheduling, and No-Shows:

-• Cancelations and Rescheduling: If you need to cancel/reschedule an appointment (whether it's an entire appointment or singular dog from a group appointment), please contact us at least 24 hours prior to your scheduled appointment date.
+• Cancelations and Rescheduling: If you need to cancel/reschedule an appointment (whether it's an entire appointment or single dog from a group appointment), please contact us at least 24 hours prior to your scheduled appointment date.
 If you need to reach us regarding a Monday appointment, please reach out *before* 5pm the Friday before as the phone line is off on weekends.

 • Consequences: If you provide less than a 24 hour notice to cancel/reschedule or you/your dog was a no-show when we arrive to your appointment, you will be subject to either a $50 inconvenience fee or have to pay for the original full appointment price.